segabl/pd2-sh-complements/README.md

 - Grenade Launchers
   - Reduced overall ammo pickup
-  - Piglet
-    - Increased reload speed by 70%

 *Reducing the overall ammo pickup of grenade launchers in favour of more consistent pickup should make them feel like less of a gamble to use.*